weyoss/redis-smq/README.md

 More screenshots, could be found in the [screenshots folder](https://github.com/weyoss/redis-smq/tree/master/screenshots).

-## Bugs
+## Contributing

-If you find any bugs, please let me know.
-Open a [issue](https://github.com/weyoss/redis-smq/issues) into github (including the case to reproduce the bug when possible).
+So you are interested in contributing to this project?
+Please see [CONTRIBUTING.md](https://github.com/weyoss/guidelines/blob/master/CONTRIBUTIONS.md).

 ## License